On the Bondi accretion of a self-interacting complex scalar field: Summary and discussion

 for the complex scalar model, with the corresponding rate in the $P(X)$ limit obtained by taking~$\xi^2\!\to\!\infty$ in the flux parameter~$\beta$.
 Thus, the ratio of mass accretion rates between the~$P(X)$ model and its ultraviolet completion in the form of a complex scalar is

 which is shown in Fig.~\ref{accretion ratio}.
 This figure summarizes the main quantitative result of our work: \textit{finite-gradient corrections systematically lower the accretion rate compared to the perfect-fluid~$P(X)$ case.} The suppression increases as~$\xi^{2}$ decreases and as the mass becomes more tachyonic, with the ratio approaching unity as~$\xi^{2}\!\to\!\infty$ or as~$\mu^{2}\!\to\!-\infty$.
 This demonstrates that the perfect-fluid limit provides an upper bound on the accretion efficiency of the complex scalar model.
+It is also worth noting that the dependence of $\beta$ on $\xi$ implies that the usual perfect-fluid differential relation $\dot M \propto M^2$ is changed for the accretion of the complex scalar field.

 A self-interacting complex scalar remains a viable DM candidate.
 However, if it constitutes the dominant component of DM, constraints on galactic halo formation~\cite{Arbey:2001qi,Arbey:2001jj} require $\xi^{2}$ to be extremely large for accretion onto stellar or supermassive BHs, placing the system deep in the perfect-fluid regime.
 Indeed, this is consistent with the assumptions of Ref.~\cite{Feng:2021qkj}, which analyzed Bondi accretion of a self-interacting complex scalar onto a supermassive BH (e.g. Sagittarius~A*) precisely in this limit by considering the effective~$P(X)$ description.
 Therefore, observationally distinguishing between the two models in this regime appears unlikely.